cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 respectively, DAFs and VDAFs may impose restrictions on the re-use of reports.
 For Prio3, reports should only be aggregated once; for Poplar1, reports may be aggregated multiple times, but never twice at the same level of the tree.
-Otherwise, we risk re-using correlated randomness, which might compromise confidentiality of the Client's measurement.
+Otherwise, one risks re-using correlated randomness, which might compromise confidentiality of the Client's measurement.

 Higher level applications that use DAFs or VDAFs MUST enforce aggregation